Policies and Procedures

 hours, a decision will be based on the weather report.
 Unfortunately, refunds cannot be issued for

 cancellations due to severe weather.

-In the event that Ms. Cole is ill or unable to teach class, a qualified instructor will substitute.
+In the event that a teacher is ill or unable to teach class, a qualified instructor will substitute.
 If necessary,

 the class may be rescheduled.
 Any changes will be communicated in advance.